You are here: Start » Technical Issues » .NET Macrofilter Interface Generator

 Using .NET Macrofilter Interface Assembly in a Visual C# application

 Having generated the ExampleMacrofilters.dll we may include it into Visual C# application references and have access to the only type exposed by the library, i.e. AuroraVision.ExampleMacrofilters class (if you have checked the Generate Visual Studio Solution option in the Generate .NET Macrofilter Interface dialog, you may proceed to the next paragraph since all references are already set, as well as a ready-to-run starter application).
-Aside from generated ExampleMacrofilters.dll there is also the Avl.NET.TS.dll assembly which has to be referenced if any of the AVL types are used in the application.
-In this example the AvlNet.Image type will be used to obtain an image from ThresholdLena macrofilter so Avl.NET.TS.dll is essential here.
+Aside from generated ExampleMacrofilters.dll there is also the AvlNet.Types.dll assembly which has to be referenced if any of the AVL types are used in the application.
+In this example the AvlNet.Image type will be used to obtain an image from ThresholdLena macrofilter so AvlNet.Types.dll is essential here.
+The required dependency can also be added as AvlNet.Types NuGet package from the NuGet source installed with the Aurora Vision Studio installation.

 As it was mentioned before, instantiation of this class should be performed once during application lifetime.
 As so, Form1's constructor is a perfect place for such an initialization.
 Instance of the ExampleMacrofilters should be then kept in the Form1 class as a private member: